 - For content being posted by users can we use a machine to tell if it is objectionable (nudity, profanity, etc.)?

-- Is there a way we can pull out themes and sentiment from large amounts of customer product reviews?
+- Is there a way we can pull out themes and sentiments from large amounts of customer product reviews?

 The build-your-own solution requires massive amounts of trial and error, overseen by teams of data scientists.
-Thankfully, this work has already been done by AWS and high level algorithms (in these cases Personalize, Rekonition, and Comprehend) can simply implemented and trained at a fraction of the cost and time.
+Thankfully, this work has already been done by AWS and high-level algorithms (in these cases Personalize, Rekognition, and Comprehend) can simply be implemented and trained at a fraction of the cost and time.

-- Machine learning is going to affect every industry from legal, to streaming, to retail.
-Disruption may come in the form insights to enable more competitive decision making all the way to massive workforce replacement (knowledge workers are particularly vulnerable).
+Machine learning is going to affect every industry from legal, to streaming, to retail.
+Disruption may come in the form of insights to enable more competitive decision-making all the way to massive workforce replacement (knowledge workers are particularly vulnerable).

-- AWS Machine learning now includes 35 distinct products/services.
-This makes it one of the most robust areas within the AWS ecosystem, with more complexity and continued development then both the AWS Compute and Storage services areas combined.
+AWS Machine learning now includes 35 distinct products/services.
+This makes it one of the most robust areas within the AWS ecosystem, with more complexity and continued development than both the AWS Compute and Storage services areas combined.